-“My first exposure to the Management Development Programme was as a young graduate entering the corporate world,” says Mandy Unterslak, awardee of the Top Achievers/Director’s Award for this programme in 2021.
+“My first exposure to the Management Development Programme was as a young graduate entering the corporate world,” says Mandy Unterslak, awardee of the Top Achievers/Director’s Award for this programme.
 “A number of managers in the business were participating in it and spoke highly of it.
-Their stories kindled my aspirations and when I heard that PepsiCo would be sponsoring a group of participants for 2021, I raised my hand and asked to be included in the cohort.
+Their stories kindled my aspirations and when I heard that PepsiCo would be sponsoring a group of participants, I raised my hand and asked to be included in the cohort.
 PepsiCo has a strong focus on the professional and personal development of employees and I’m thankful to the organisation and my manager for their support.”

 When she started the programme, her objectives were clear.
 “I set out with two main development goals in mind.
 First off, I wanted to develop my leadership presence; I wanted to find a style that works for me and become more confident to step into a position of power.
 Secondly, I wanted to expand my business acumen in order to extend my impact within the organisation; I wanted to gain a stronger understanding of how the different aspects of business fit together.”

 On multiple levels, the programme taught Mandy a diverse set of new skills.
 She explains what her most valuable takeaways were: “One of my key learnings from the programme was an increased awareness of the interdependencies and contextual factors that exist in any business situation.
 I’ve become more mindful of ‘zooming out’ to consider the bigger picture and then ‘zooming into’ the detail so that I can better understand the macro- and micro-environment and the wider impact that decisions can have.
 I particularly enjoyed the BDAL group project and it resulted in some of my greatest learnings – how to work productively with different personalities, incorporate diverse perspectives and leverage strengths within a group to achieve a common goal.”